ElyesKeskes/Station-Six/README.md

 ## 🎮 About the Game

-**Descent: The Bunker** is a terrifying underground horror game where you, the protagonist, dive into a mysterious, procedurally generated (PCG) bunker to uncover the horrifying truth.
+**Station Six** is a terrifying underground horror game where you, the protagonist, dive into a mysterious, procedurally generated (PCG) bunker to uncover the horrifying truth.
 With chilling puzzles, enigmatic NPCs, and an ever-changing map, no two playthroughs are the same.
 The deeper you go, the darker the secrets you uncover—and the closer you get to the horrifying truth lurking in the shadows.

 > "What happened down here?"
 Only you can find out—if you survive.